wingo/wasm-jit/README.md

 WebAssembly module with a new function, and (2) how to get the original module to call the new code.

-### Late linking with Wizer
+### Late linking of auxiliary WebAssembly modules

-The key idea here is to build on [Wizer](https://github.com/bytecodealliance/wizer)'s ability to take a snapshot of a WebAssembly module.
-We extend Wizer also to be able to augment the module with new code.
-In this role, Wizer is effectively a late linker, linking in a new archive to an existing object.
+The key idea here is that to add code, the main program should generate a new WebAssembly module containing that code.
+Then we run a linking phase to actually bring that new code to life and make it available.

 System linkers like `ld` typically require a complete set of symbols and relocations to resolve inter-archive references.
 However when performing a late link of JIT-generated code, we can take a short-cut: the main program can embed memory addresses directly into the code it generates.

-So generated-to-main references don't need relocation.
-However main-to-generated references do need to be resolved by Wizer.
+Therefore the generated module will import memory from the main module.
+All references from the generated code to the main module can be directly embedded in this way.

+The generated module will also import the indirect function table from the main module.
+(We will ensure that the main module exports its memory and indirect function table via the toolchain.)
+When the main module makes the generated module, it also embeds a special `patch` function in the generated module.
+This function will add the new functions to the main module's indirect function table, and perform any relocations onto the main module's memory.
+All references from the main module to generated functions are installed via the `patch` function.

+We plan on two implementations of late linking, but both share the fundamental mechanism of a generated WebAssembly module with a `patch` function.

+#### Dynamic linking via the run-time

+One implementation of a linker is for the main module to cause the run-time to dynamically instantiate a new WebAssembly module.
+The run-time would provide the memory and indirect function table from the main module as imports when instantiating the generated module.

+The advantage of dynamic linking is that it can update a live WebAssembly module without any need for re-instantiation or special run-time checkpointing support.

+#### Static linking via Wizer

+Another idea is to build on [Wizer](https://github.com/bytecodealliance/wizer)'s ability to take a snapshot of a WebAssembly module.
+We will extend Wizer to also be able to augment a module with new code.
+In this role, Wizer is effectively a late linker, linking in a new archive to an existing object.

+Wizer already needs the ability to instantiate a WebAssembly module and to run its code.
+Causing Wizer to ask the module if it has any generated auxiliary module that should be instantiated, patched, and incorporated into the main module should not be a huge deal.

 ### Late linking appears to be async codegen